Geotab/sdk/src/software/guides/go-device-logging.md

 * If no device Id is specified, this returns all DiagnosticOdometerAdjustmentId records in the date range (if provided).

 DiagnosticRawOdometerId:<br>
 This is the raw value of odometer as reported by the vehicles ECU.
-When possible, this is reported every Ignition ON, Ignition OFF, and every 8km in between.
+When possible, this is reported every Ignition ON, Ignition OFF, and every 2km in between.

 DiagnosticOdometerId:<br>
-This is a corrected odometer reading based on the raw odometer value.
+This is a corrected odometer reading based on the raw odometer value and the odometer manipulators.
 It is calculated as Odometer = [Raw Odometer * Odometer Factor] + Odometer Offset.

 ###### Odometer Manipulators:<br>
 Note: If applied, these manipulators will only affect future DiagnosticOdometerId records.
 They cannot correct existing records.<br>